go-monk/.github/profile/README.md

 Hello 👋.
-I've been working in the devops (sysadmin) and security realms.
+I've been working in the DevOps and security realms.
 I started using Go in 2018—after using Bash, Perl, and Python—for tools, automation, security, and integration tasks.
 I haven’t looked back since.
-I created this organization to learn and share some thoughs and code.
+I created this organization to learn, share some thoughts and code.
 I hope others find it useful and maybe even contribute.
+The repos from this organization are rendered at [go-monk.beehiiv.com](https://go-monk.beehiiv.com) where you can also subscribe to receive new content via email.

 devops
 * [from-bash-to-go](https://github.com/go-monk/from-bash-to-go) - Bash is great until it isn't (2025-05-15)